Yu-Zhang-Eugene/yu-zhang-eugene.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yu(Eugene) Zhang"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-He currently (Jan.
-2025) is a 5th-year Ph.D. candidate in the Department of Electrical and Computer Engineering at The University of Texas at San Antonio, advised by [Dr. Yuanxiong Guo](https://guoyuanxiong.github.io) and [Dr. Yanmin Gong](https://yanmingong.github.io).
+I am currently (Jan.
+2025) a 5th-year Ph.D. candidate in the Department of Electrical and Computer Engineering at The University of Texas at San Antonio, advised by [Dr. Yuanxiong Guo](https://guoyuanxiong.github.io) and [Dr. Yanmin Gong](https://yanmingong.github.io).
 He received an M.S. degree in information technology and management at University of Texas at Dallas, and B.S. degrees in navigation technology and logistics management at Wuhan University of Technology.

 <div style="display: flex; justify-content: space-around; align-items: center;">
   <!-- First button linking to Stack Overflow -->